allanday/flatpak-docs/docs/index.md

-# Flatpak Developer Documentation
+# Flatpak

-Flatpak's developer documentation covers everything you need to know to build and distribute applications.
-It includes an introduction to the basic concepts and a simple app building tutorial, before moving on to cover automated building and repository hosting.
+Welcome to Flatpak's developer documentation!
+This covers everything you need to know to build and distribute applications as Flatpaks.
+The docs start with introduction to the basic concepts and a simple app building tutorial, before moving on to cover automated building and repository hosting.

 Example tutorials are used throughout.
 To complete them, it is necessary to have flatpak and flatpak-builder installed on your system. [flatpak.org](http://flatpak.org/getting.html) has details on how to do this.

-## Introduction to Flatpak
+## Key Concepts

 Flatpak is best understood through its key concepts: runtimes, bundled libraries, SDKs and sandboxes.
 These help to explain how Flatpak differs from traditional application distribution on Linux, as well as the framework's capabilities.